CIBC World Markets Inc. Invests $160,000 in Banco Bradesco S.A. (NYSE:BBD)

-CIBC World Markets Inc. acquired a new position in shares of Banco Bradesco S.A.
+CIBC World Markets Inc. bought a new position in Banco Bradesco S.A.
 (NYSE:BBD) in the 1st quarter, HoldingsChannel reports.
-The institutional investor acquired 37,371 shares of the bank’s stock, valued at approximately $160,000.
+The fund bought 37,371 shares of the bank’s stock, valued at approximately $160,000.

-Several other institutional investors and hedge funds also recently added to or reduced their stakes in BBD.
-Vontobel Holding Ltd. boosted its position in shares of Banco Bradesco by 1.1% in the first quarter.
-Vontobel Holding Ltd. now owns 49,283,220 shares of the bank’s stock worth $231,631,000 after buying an additional 530,405 shares during the period.
-Vestmark Advisory Solutions Inc. acquired a new stake in shares of Banco Bradesco in the first quarter worth $112,000.
-GSA Capital Partners LLP acquired a new stake in shares of Banco Bradesco in the first quarter worth $125,000.
-Banco Santander S.A. boosted its position in shares of Banco Bradesco by 232.2% in the first quarter.
-Banco Santander S.A. now owns 439,164 shares of the bank’s stock worth $1,876,000 after buying an additional 306,973 shares during the period.
-Finally, Checchi Capital Advisers LLC boosted its position in shares of Banco Bradesco by 8.5% in the first quarter.
-Checchi Capital Advisers LLC now owns 31,187 shares of the bank’s stock worth $147,000 after buying an additional 2,433 shares during the period.
+Several other institutional investors have also modified their holdings of BBD.
+FMR LLC boosted its position in shares of Banco Bradesco by 1,146,373.3% in the first quarter.
+FMR LLC now owns 515,913 shares of the bank’s stock worth $5,628,000 after buying an additional 515,868 shares during the period.
+Comerica Bank boosted its position in shares of Banco Bradesco by 5.1% in the fourth quarter.
+Comerica Bank now owns 239,670 shares of the bank’s stock worth $1,100,000 after buying an additional 11,649 shares during the period.
+US Bancorp DE boosted its position in shares of Banco Bradesco by 8.2% in the fourth quarter.
+US Bancorp DE now owns 53,813 shares of the bank’s stock worth $284,000 after buying an additional 4,080 shares during the period.
+BlackRock Inc. boosted its position in shares of Banco Bradesco by 21.6% in the fourth quarter.
+BlackRock Inc. now owns 55,595,775 shares of the bank’s stock worth $292,432,000 after buying an additional 9,859,936 shares during the period.
+Finally, Russell Investments Group Ltd. boosted its position in shares of Banco Bradesco by 58.7% in the fourth quarter.
+Russell Investments Group Ltd. now owns 7,003,862 shares of the bank’s stock worth $36,841,000 after buying an additional 2,589,273 shares during the period.
 2.17% of the stock is owned by institutional investors and hedge funds.

 Separately, Zacks Investment Research raised Banco Bradesco from a “sell” rating to a “hold” rating in a research report on Monday, May 3rd.